epfl-dlab/transformers-CFG/README.md

 - We offer the same grammar interface as llama-cpp project, allowing you to drop-in replace llama-cpp with transformers-CFG.
 - We allow you to use any of the models in the 🤗 Transformers library, including the ones that are not supported by llama-cpp.

+## Acknowledgement

+This project is based on the [torch-grammars](https://github.com/Shopify/torch-grammar) project.